JakasaurusRex/GodotWorkshop/README.md

 ## Creating the Main Scene

 Lets now create our main scene where its all gonna come together.

-First create a new scene with a unit Node as the root node.
-Next lets add in our dino, ground, and backgrounds scenes.
+First create a new scene with a unit plain Node as the root node.
+Next lets add in our dino, ground, and backgrounds scenes that we just made.
 We can do that by clicking the chain button next to the plus sign in the hierarchy.
 Make sure while adding that they are correctly orded so the dinosaur is in front of the ground, which is in front of the background.
 Additionally, to make sure the dinosaur is always at the front, we can go back to the dino scene and by clicking the movie icon next to the node and change the Z-Index property in Ordering to be 1.
 This will ensure that it is positioned in fron of everything that has a Z-Index less than it and everything is 0 by default.

-After that, lets add a Camera2D node which will allow us to see when we play the game.
+After that, lets add a Camera2D node - this is what is displayed when we are playing the game.
 Change its transform position property to be 576 x and 324 y so that the camera is center on the screen.
 After doing this, we can save the scene and run the game!
 You should be able to see all the sprites we just setup on the screen.

 <img width="1511" alt="Screenshot 2025-02-06 at 10 54 42 PM" src="https://github.com/user-attachments/assets/7aff9533-cada-433f-9318-dd843c9b90b0" />

 Epic!
 Lets now add some code to add some movement to our character.
-Lets go back to the dino scene and lets click the add script button in the hierarchy.
+Go back to the dino scene and lets click the add script button in the hierarchy.
 Click create and you should get a file that looks like the following.

 <img width="949" alt="Screenshot 2025-02-06 at 11 01 23 PM" src="https://github.com/user-attachments/assets/8c049871-20e6-4ab8-9a75-d36f4c84ffbf" />

 This looks a little scary but for those who know Python its also a little familiar.
-This is GDScript, Godot's programming language. lets go through every line of code and we can learn some things about this language.
-In the first line of code we are extending from the class CharacterBody2D, inhieriting its functionality.
-Next, we declare 2 consts SPEED and JUMP_VELOCITY. const is just a value that is unchanging throughout the run of our program, this will be pretty useful for values like speeds we will be adding.
+This is GDScript, Godot's programming language.
+Lets go through every line of code and learn some things about this language.

+In the first line of code we are extending from the class CharacterBody2D, [inhieriting its functionality](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)).
+For the unfamiliar, this means that we are taking the functionality of whatever the CharacterBody2D has to offer, and adding more on top of it!

+Next, we declare 2 consts SPEED and JUMP_VELOCITY.
+A const is just a value that is unchanging throughout the run of our program, this will be pretty useful for values like SPEED or JUMP_VELOCITY, since we want our SPEED or JUMP_VELOCITY to always be the same for the most part.

 Next, we have a function called _physics_process with a parameter delta.
 The physics_process function is called on every object that has it 60 times a second at least, and delta is the amount of time between the current frame and the last frame.
 We can use this function to ensure we are consistently performing our physics calculations.

 Next it looks like we add gravity if the object is not on the floor after multiplying it by delta.
 Godot offers some cool functions to make physics a lot easier, like the is_on_floor() function.
-We multiply gravity by delta because its going to be consistently reducing the velocity every frame.
+We multiply gravity by delta to insure that we are updating our velocity consistently every second.

 The following lines check if the enter key or "ui_accept" is being pressed and if the player is on the floor, if so updates their velocity.
 The last couple of lines of code allow for you to move left and right.
 Since we will be moving the background to simulate motion we can delete these, execept the move_and_slide function. move_and_slide takes our newly updated physics values to change the position of the object.

 With all of this in mind lets make a couple changes.
+Remember that theres indentation like Python!
 First lets update our jump velocity to be -500 instead of -400.
+You can think of this as applying a negative y velocity equivalent to 500 pixels/s.
+Since the Godots coordinate system starts in the top left corner and y increases as you go down, this is applying an upwards velocity and changing it from 400 -> 500 is increasing that velocity!

-This will just make us jump higher.
-We can also delete the speed variable because we are not using it anymore.
-Lastly, lets create a new @onready variable called jumpsfx and set it = $JumpSFX.
-What does this mean? @onready means that the variable will be set when the scene is instantiated. $JumpSFX means that we will go into the scene tree and get the node named JumpSFX.
-What this line of code will be doing will be creating a reference to the jump sfx node in the scene.
-Then we can do jumpsfx.play() right after we set our jump_velocity.
-Remember that theres indentation like Python!
+We can also delete the speed variable because we are not going to be using it anymore - we deleted the code that lets you move with the arrow keys!
+Lastly, lets create a new @onready variable called jumpsfx and set it = $JumpSFX. @onready means that the variable will be set when the scene is created when the game starts. "$JumpSFX" means that we will go into the heirarchy tree and get the child node named JumpSFX.
+This line will create a reference to the JumpSFX that we can use to call jumpsfx.play() right after we set our jump_velocity, which will cause the jump sfx to play when we jump!

 <img width="652" alt="Screenshot 2025-02-06 at 11 36 08 PM" src="https://github.com/user-attachments/assets/d750c0b6-3340-4db7-9a77-af12e6bbe2b9" />

 Now when we start the game, if you press the enter key you will be able to see the player jump and hear the sfx!

 Next lets change our animations when we press the enter key.
-Using the same strategy we used for the audio player, lets include our animation player and play the different animations when our character is in different states like below.
+Using the same strategy we used for the audio player, lets include our animation player node and play the different animations when our character is in different states like below.

 <img width="666" alt="Screenshot 2025-02-06 at 11 43 32 PM" src="https://github.com/user-attachments/assets/a35f72cc-418c-4add-a4b3-40bdc511cfaf" />